 - Vendor, agency, and partner costs

 - Cost of tools

 - Miscellaneous costs

-In order to make ROAS reliable and accurate, you need to adjust these costs too.
-For example, if you have a team of 3 employees working in the advertising team who manage and run ad campaigns, you have to adjust their salaries too.
+To make ROAS reliable and accurate, you will also need to adjust these costs.
+For example, if you have a team of three employees working in the advertising team who manage and run ad campaigns, you have to adjust their salaries as well.

 Let’s take an example.